tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/Activities/03_Stu_Building_CryptoFax_Car_Token/README.md

   * Structs allow you to have structured collections of data within a user-defined datatype.

-  * As you can see, the struct that you must create for this contract contains two strings and a uint.
+  * As you can see, the struct that you must create for this contract contains a string and a uint.

   * You can think of a struct kind of like a python dictionary in that they are both types of objects containing data, however, make no mistake a struct is a fundamentally different data type than a python dictionary.